brycetolman54/Go_CLI/goNotes.md

     - If you don't want to give one of those a value, you can use `_`
   - then you have to put the thing you want to loop over

+## Structs
+- These are your own data type that you can create as you desire
+- There are no constructors